Owning a cultural heritage listed property

 Adding or removing a property from Schedule 7

-If a building is deemed to have cultural heritage significance it can be considered for addition to Schedule 7 Places of cultural heritage value.
-Likewise, a building can also be removed from Schedule 7 if a case is built against it having cultural value any longer.
-Council have prepared the following information sheets to assist property owners who are interested in adding or removing their property from Schedule 7:
+If a building is deemed to have cultural heritage significance, it can be considered for addition to Schedule 7 Places of cultural heritage value.
+Likewise, a building can also be removed from Schedule 7 if it can be shown that the building no longer has significant cultural value.
+Council has prepared the following information sheets to assist property owners who are interested in adding or removing their property from Schedule 7:

 Council conducts a series of programs which aim to enrich the character of Townsville and the lives of its residents.

-- Architectural Advisory Service To encourage and assist building owners to restore and undertake sympathetic alterations to historic buildings, council has established an Architectural Advisory Service of local architects, which is administered through the Heritage and Urban Planning Unit and the Heritage Officer.
+- Architectural Advisory Service To encourage and assist building owners to restore and undertake sympathetic alterations to historic buildings, Council has established an architectural advisory service, which is administered through the Land Use and Urban Design Unit and the Heritage Officer.

 For more information, please contact council.